icon-ph/Rufa/pages/about.md

 ## Project Credits

-This archive was led and developed by **Rhoncie Krebs Ibarra**.
+This database was led and developed by **Rhoncie Krebs Ibarra**.

 **Group Members:**
 - Angelo Reyes
 - Christine Presente

-This project is submitted in partial fulfillment of the requirements for the subject **Art Appreciation**.
+In partial fulfillment of the requirements for the subject **ART003: Arts Appreciation (2nd Semester, AY 2025–2026)** under the guidance of **Prof. Adrian Mendizabal.**.
 It serves as a creative study of performance art, comedic timing, and the enduring cultural impact of mainstream media icons in the Philippines, specifically focusing on the legacy of Rufa Mae Quinto.

 ---
 *Go, go, go!
 Todo na 'to!*